xcxcmath/pincheck-kaist/README.md

 # Run tests of userprog project (can be executed in other directories)
 $ pincheck -p userprog

-# Run tests with 3 concurrent test pool
+# Run tests with 3 parallel test pool
 pintos-kaist/src/threads$ pincheck -j 3

 # Run "alarm-single" test only